iamksuresh/react-user-form-submission/README.md

 -   Addresses are auto filled in form using google Autocomplete API.
 Form Editing is restricted
 -   Back navigations and edit form are to be implemented
 -   Cropper is used to upload image as to be used as avatar.
--   Image is not uploaded to backend and Cancel/ modify image file to be implemented
+-   Cancel/ modify image file to be implemented
 -   Address search is currently bound to Singapore (sg) only.
--   City, Country and State values are predefined
+-   City, Country and State values are predefined to 'Singapore'

 ## Technology stack
 -   React, Typescript, Context API, Google Places API , react cropper library